Vincit/multi-user-test-runner/README.md

 Write the tests:

 1. Create a test class which is extended from your configured class.
-1. Add `@TestUsers` annotation for your test class and define roles/users to use in the tests
+1. Add `@RunWithUsers` annotation for your test class and define roles/users to use in the tests
 1. Write the test methods
 1. Add an assertion.
 For example, `authentication().expect(toFail(ifAnyOf("user:user")));` before the method under test to define which roles/users are expected to fail